 This callback regroups a few tweaks to properly train RNNs.
 They all come from this article by Stephen Merity et al.

-Activation Regularization: on top of weight decay, we apply another form of regularization that is pretty similar and consists in adding to the loss a scaled factor of the sum of all the squares of the ouputs (with dropout applied) of the various layers of the RNN.
+Activation Regularization: on top of weight decay, we apply another form of regularization that is pretty similar and consists in adding to the loss a scaled factor of the sum of all the squares of the outputs (with dropout applied) of the various layers of the RNN.
 Intuitively, weight decay tries to get the network to learn small weights, this is to get the model to learn to produce smaller activations.

 Temporal Activation Regularization: lastly, we add to the loss a scaled factor of the sum of the squares of the